mytchett-baptist-church/website/README.md

 # mbc

-> Offical Mychett Baptist Church Homepage where you can access upcoming events and view information about the church
+> Offical Mytchett Baptist Church Homepage where you can access upcoming events and view information about the church

 ## Build Setup